Landlords: FAQs

 Does the Home Upgrade Grant (HUG) scheme apply to landlords?

-Yes, the HUG scheme is available to landlords and tenants.
+Yes, the HUG scheme (now closed) was available to landlords and tenants.
 The Home Upgrade Grant (HUG) Scheme is a grant-funded energy efficiency scheme from the Government.
 Delivered by Cornwall Council, the scheme aims to fund energy efficiency measures on a ‘fabric-first’ (insulation) basis for homes in Cornwall that do not use mains (natural) gas as their primary heat source; and aims to improve the Energy Performance Certificate (EPC) rating of homes with a range of energy-saving measures.

 This scheme is now closed to new applications, details of any future schemes will be added when this information becomes available from Central Government.